HBM/node-jet/examples/todo/README.md

 Open some Browser tabs on [localhost port 8090](http://localhost:8090) and watch realtime changes.

+If everything works fine, you should see something like this:

+<iframe width="100%" height="800px" style="border: none" src="http://jetbus.io:8080"></iframe>

 ## What is Jet?

 In many ways Jet is similar to [Pusher](http://pusher.com) or [Firebase](http://firebase.com) as it